All Episodes

 I've got a minute here.

-What is what what is the um is there anything beyond the obvious with the election of this new Iranian president?
+Is there anything beyond the obvious with the election of this new Iranian president?

-Really it's a figurehead.
+Really, it's a figurehead.

-They did not want another person who seemed to want to welcome reforms because of course the person that they had before this was thought as a reformer, and no matter what happens, there aren't any reformers over there.
+They did not want another person who seemed to want to welcome reforms because, of course, the person that they had before this was thought as a reformer.

-We've got a nuclear program here, we're very proud of it.
+We've got a nuclear program here.

-This there's no reformers over there.
+There are no reformers over there.

-No, the the his predecessor was to the to the radical mulas an anathema, and and the name slips me now, but he actually did allow for free speech in certain areas, but that business of drift is dangerous to a place like Iran, and it's also dangerous to China.
+But that business of drift is dangerous to a place like Iran, and it's also dangerous to China.

-The one from Iran, we are experiencing already in that uh Osama may be in Iran, and Iranian terrorists of various types are coming across the border.
+The one from Iran, we are experiencing already in that Osama may be in Iran, and Iranian terrorists of various types are coming across the border.

-You see, this is the thing too.
+You see, this is the thing, too.

 Insurgents are homegrown people fighting to take their own country.

-When in fact the Iraqi people are are are going to get control of the insurgency.
+So we improperly talk about an insurgency when in fact the Iraqi people are going to get control of the insurgency.

-Bill, I gotta go.
+Bill, I got to go.

-I I can't thank you enough for the phone call.
+I can't thank you enough for the phone call.

 We'll be right back, folks.